inductiva/inductiva/docs/simulators/OpenFOAM.md

 ### Modifications to the Simulation Parameters

-To make the simulation run faster, we made some adjustments to the original parameters.
-Specifically, we modified the time step (`dt`) to 0.00002, the initial time to 0.10, and the final time to 0.30.
-These changes help reduce the overall simulation time while maintaining reasonable accuracy for this high-lift configuration case.
+To speed up the simulation, we made some adjustments to the original parameters.
+Specifically, we set the time step (`dt`) to 0.00002, the initial time to 0.10, and the final time to 0.30.
+These changes help reduce the overall simulation runtime while maintaining reasonable accuracy for this high-lift configuration case.

 ### Configuring and Running the Simulation

-We'll run the simulation on a virtual machine with 360 vCPUs using the `c3d-highcpu-360` machine type.
-The simulation involves several preprocessing steps, including mesh generation (`blockMesh`, `snappyHexMesh`), and finally, the simulation run itself.
+We'll run the simulation on a **virtual machine with 360 vCPUs** using the `c3d-highcpu-360` machine type.
+The process includes several preprocessing steps, such as **mesh generation** (`blockMesh`, `snappyHexMesh`), followed by the simulation run.

-The commands used to run the simulation were all taken from the `Allrun` script found in the downloaded files.
-Some adjustments were made because we execute all commands directly from the `highLiftConfiguration` directory, meaning we can't use `cd` to navigate into subdirectories and run commands from there.
+The commands used to run the simulation were all taken from the `Allrun` script included in the downloaded files.
+We made a few adjustments because all commands are executed directly from the `highLiftConfiguration` directory, so we can’t use `cd` to navigate into subdirectories and run commands from there.
-Additionally, every command must start with `runApplication` or `runParallel`, which is why even basic commands like `rm` and `mv` are preceded by `runApplication`.
+Additionally, every command must start with `runApplication` or `runParallel`, even for basic commands like `rm` and `mv`.

-We have consolidated all the commands into a file named `commands.txt`, with each command placed on a separate line.
-This file is then read into a list of strings to execute sequentially.
+We’ve consolidated all the commands into a file called `commands.txt`, with each command placed on a separate line.
+This file is then read as a list of strings for sequential execution.
 The contents of `commands.txt` are as follows:

 ```bash
 runApplication cp system/controlDict.SHM system/controlDict
 runApplication cp system/fvSchemes.SHM system/fvSchemes